-Significant items subject to such estimates and assumptions include the valuation of investments which derive fair values from external sources, the valuation of accrued investment income receivable and accounts payable and accrued charges.
+Significant items subject to such estimates and assumptions include the valuation of investments which derive fair values from external sources, the valuation of loans receivable, the valuation of accrued investment income receivable and accounts payable and accrued charges.
 Actual results may differ from such estimates.